maellakhua/design_momeka/README.md

 GENERAL
 This is a mobile app which connects specific API's from Omeka repository to a User Interface application.
 Collections are loaded, with the use of Omeka API, in the application and presents each item seperately along with its metadata.

+IMPORTANT
+If run from browser remember to open the browser with disabled the web security.
+In other case the data will not be loaded due to cross origin requests
+For example (for chromium browser - windows): chromium-browser --disable-web-security

 Technologies
 The User Interface is designed in Ionic framework, AnglularJs, HTML and CSS.